port-labs/port-docs/docs/tutorials/complete-use-cases/service-locking.md

 A deployment config is also just what it sounds like - a `config`, that means it is a good place to store runtime variables and values, links to logging, tracing or dashboard tools and more static data that does not change between deployments.

-Let's manually create a deployment config Entity for the `Notification Service` microservice in the Production environment:
+Let's manually create a deployment config Entity for the `Notification Service` service in the Production environment:

 ```json showLineNumbers
 {